rajarapuraj/SQL_Project/README.md

 Trachoma is a major contagious eye disease caused by the Bacterium Chlamydia trachomatis that can lead to blindness.
 It's a public health issue in more than 40 countries and is responsible for 1.9 million cases of blindness or visual impairment.

-This SQL-based project aims to compile and analyze global data on trachoma disease to understand population's risk, impact, and trends year-wise within a country.
+This SQL-based project aims to compile and analyze sample of global data on trachoma disease to understand population's risk, impact, and trends year-wise within a country.

 ### Tools